Image: ShutterStock

 3. Aroma oils

 Anecdotal evidenceiThe evidence based on individual experiences and observations. suggests that smelling some aroma oils like those made from lemon, spearmint, cardamom, etc., might help in relieving nausea.
+Studies on new and expectant mothers indicate that aromatherapy using lavender essential oil was effective in reducing symptoms of nausea and vomiting (18).
+Peppermint essential oil has also been proven to have similar effects in remedying nausea and vomiting (19).
 It is suggested to use them in moderation and keep at a safe distance from the baby to avoid accidental ingestion.

 4. Others